xlambein/xlambein.github.io/pages/recipes/granola.md

 ## Directions

-1. Pre-heat the oven to 125C in convection mode.
+1. Pre-heat the oven to 125C in convection (fan) mode.

 2. Combine all ingredients in a large bowl and mix well.
 Give it a taste and adjust the salt and sugar.

 3. On a baking tray lined with parchment paper, pour the mixture and lay it flat with a spatula.

-4. Bake it in the oven for 25 minutes.
-Take it out, shuffle the granola around, and then bake it for another 25 minutes.
+4. Bake it in the oven for 20 minutes.
+Take it out, shuffle the granola around, and then bake it for another 20 minutes.
+The granola should be golden brown, but not dark.

 5. Take the tray out of the oven and let the granola cool down thoroughly before storing it in a sealed container in the fridge.